Evolution of an Alfv\'en Wave-Driven Proton Beam in the Expanding Solar Wind: Discussion and summary

 In conclusion, despite its simplified geometry, our model reproduces observed features of the solar wind proton VDF when considering an ensemble of possible plasma states.
-The 1D simulations performed here are however limited, in that fluctuations with perpendicular gradients have not been considered and, as such, processes involving perpendicular modes, which are known to modify and weaken parametric decay as well as mediate the perpendicular turbulent cascade, are not captured.
+The one-dimensional simulations performed here are however limited, in that fluctuations with perpendicular gradients have not been considered. {As such, unstable oblique modes are not captured, although the general scenario of expansion-driven kinetic instabilities slowing down the beam would likely remain unaffected.
+However}, processes involving oblique modes that are known to modify and weaken parametric decay as well as mediate the perpendicular turbulent cascade, are not captured.
 These effects will be investigated in a followup study where we will consider a 3D spectrum to investigate parallel and perpendicular wave dynamics and their effects on particles.